The GLS Legal Operations Centre

 What Is It

-Far from being a “documentation” service – how the contracting function performs is a bellwether for overall corporate performance – it can lose a Business money as easily as it can help make a Business money.
+Far from being a “documentation service,” how the contracting function performs is a bellwether for corporate performance-it can lose a Business money as easily as it can make money.
+Its optimisation directly influences legal team perception and ROI.

 Business Importance